syjn99/leanSpec/docs/client/chain.md

 ### Devnet 0 Functionality

-1. Chain-ing
-  This is beacon style chaining via `latest_block_header` in state verified against parent hash of the new block.
+1. Chain-ing: This is beacon style chaining via `latest_block_header` in state verified against parent hash of the new block.
 LMD-Ghost (without application of beacon chain style filter block tree)
-2. 3SF mini justification & finalization
-  Departing from the beacon chain epoch centric processing, the lean chain employs a slightly translated version of the 3SF mini where all validators vote every slot.
+2. 3SF mini justification & finalization: Departing from the beacon chain epoch centric processing, the lean chain employs a slightly translated version of the 3SF mini where all validators vote every slot.
-3. Empty signatures
-  Since we will be moving to post quantum signatures `Devnet1` onwards, `Devnet0` data is generated with zero bytes signatures with no signature verification involved.
+3. Empty signatures: Since we will be moving to post quantum signatures `Devnet1` onwards, `Devnet0` data is generated with zero bytes signatures with no signature verification involved.
 This means voting is a trusted process where the client creates a vote as per their assigned validators.
-4. No Aggregation
-  The votes casted in the network are simply consumed and packed without aggregation.
+4. No Aggregation: The votes casted in the network are simply consumed and packed without aggregation.
 Beacon style aggregation will be introduced in the Devnet 2.
-5. Round robin proposals
-  The proposal assignment process has also been kept simple to just assign the proposals based on a round robin process based on the validator index.
+5. Round robin proposals: The proposal assignment process has also been kept simple to just assign the proposals based on a round robin process based on the validator index.
 This makes proposal also a trusted process where the client proposes a block as per their assigned validators.
-5. Simplified Validators
-  There is no validator deposit, activation, withdrawal or slashing making the validator lifecyle super simple.
+5. Simplified Validators: There is no validator deposit, activation, withdrawal or slashing making the validator lifecyle super simple.
 Each validator has the weight of `1` and since validators don't even generate signatures, there is no validator tracking in the state.
 Validators are assigned to the clients based on a config file.

 ## Configuration